Netflix/atlas-docs/docs/api/graph/basics.md

 /api/v1/graph?e=2012-01-01T00:00&q=name,sps,:eq&s=e-2d
 @@@

+The resulting [PNG] plot displays time along the X axis, automatically scaled to the proper time range.
+The Y [axis labels] are scaled using metric prefixes to show the measured value.
+A [legend] is displayed under the plot with the name(s) of the expression results and a set of statistics computed on the plotted data for the time window.
+The small text at the very bottom reflect query parameters and step size along with some processing statistics.

+[PNG]: outputs.md
+[axis labels]: tick.md
+[legend]: legends.md

 ## Adding a Title

 The graph title can be set using the `title` parameter.
 Similarly, a Y-axis label can be set